chiranjeevofficial/CollegeFiles/SPDC/Semester Wise/4th Semester/readme.md

  2. Define each keys with example:
  3. Explain Types of Client Server Architecture.
  4. Define Distributed Database with both Fragmentation (Horizontal & Vertical)

+ ### RDBMS Assignment 03 | Questions
+ 1. Define Database object?
+ 2. Explain Data modeling with its types?
+ 3. Define all forms of Normalization with example table?

+ ### Operating System Assignment 01 | Questions
+ 1. What is process control block?
+ 2. What is an OS?
+Need of an operating system.
+Also discuss major functions of OS.
+ 3. Explain types of operating system.
+ 4. Discuss process state diagram.

+ ### MIS Assignment 01 | Questions
+ 1. What is information system?
+ 2. Discuss various types of information system.
+ 3. Explain in detail about open and closed system.
+ 4. Draw an ER diagram of library management system.